blessybabu-qa/Restful-Booker-Playwright/README.md

 CMD ["npx", "playwright", "test"]                 # Default: run the full suite
 ```

-The `.dockerignore` file excludes `node_modules`, test results, reports, and `.env` files to keep the image lean and prevent local credentials from being copied in.
+The `.dockerignore` file excludes `node_modules`, test results, reports, and `.env` files to keep the image lean and to ensure local credentials are never baked into the image.

 ---